 Prepare for a big project

-Allow at least three full days to install the window, plus time for finishing the interior.
-Hiring a contractor to install an egress window and window well like the ones shown will cost from $6,000 to $8,000.
-If you do the projects yourself, expect to spend $1,500 on materials, tool rental and refuse container fees.
+Allow at least three full days to install the basement window, plus time for finishing the interior.
+The egress window insulation cost with a contractor like the ones shown will cost from $6,000 to $8,000.
+If you do the projects yourself, the egress window installation cost runs about $1,500 on materials, tool rental and refuse container fees.

 Good planning simplifies the job